Chunnyluny-RimWorld-Modding/DogApparel/README.md

 - If you have any ❓🤔 questions that are not listed in the FAQ, you can start a [new discussion](https://github.com/Chunnyluny/DogApparel/discussions)
 - If you have a small question, please give them the "question" 🏷️label and submit [a new issue](https://github.com/Chunnyluny/DogApparel/issues/new)
 - If you have any 🪲 bugreports, please give them "bug/error" 🏷️label and provide a [hugsliblog](https://steamcommunity.com/sharedfiles/filedetails/?id=2873415404)
-- If you are interested in my discord community, you can join my Discordserver; Discotrio see #top
+- If you are interested in my discord community, you can join my Discord server by clicking the Discord button at the top.
-- Stay Chuned, ⭐ this Repo to keep up-to-date on any feature updates or any other progress!!
+- Stay Chuned, ⭐ this repo to stay up-to-date on any feature updates or get notified on any other progress!!

 ## Acknowledgement